reibase/solaris-sandbox/README.md

 This project is deployed [here](https://octopus-app-44hfo.ondigitalocean.app/).
 Changes to the main branch will automatically deploy.

-Total credits: 10, 000
+Total credits: 1000
-Minimum credits needed to close voting: 10
+Minimum credits needed to close voting: 20
+Number of credits per user: 10